schmittjoh/serializer/UPGRADING.md

 - Removed `Serializer::setSerializationContextFactory` and `Serializer::setDeserializationContextFactory`
 - Removed `Serializer::getMetadataFactory`
 - As default now JSON preserve trailing zeros when serializing a float
+- When using a discriminator map, parent class should either be declared abstract, or included into the discriminator map

 **Deprecations** (will be removed in 3.0)